PULSE the living trend engine

 Quick answers

-At least 40 people were killed and 8 were injured, according to reports.
+At least 40 people were reported killed and eight injured.

 Coverage (5)